 The color blue has long been associated with royalty and riches.
-Any plant yielding blue dye was considered a valuable commodity, and they are rare.
+Any plant yielding blue dye was considered a valuable commodity, and there are only a couple of plants that do.
 It is possible that the rarity of blue color sources is the reason for its value.
 Until the Industrial Revolution, all dyes used to color fabric, skin, or any other decoration came from some natural source.
 Dyes or pigments came from plants, minerals, metal salts, or some combination of those.

-The indigo dye plant,Indigofera tinctoria, is the most famous source of the color blue.
-It is the indigo color that is most famous in the present day for making denim blue.
 The unique properties of indigo, which is technically a pigment, not a dye, make the color of faded blue jeans unique.
 Modern chemical dyes might label themselves “Denim Blue,” but they are never going to really mimic the color of true indigo pigment.
 The blue color from indigo is laid on the surface of each fiber, rather than penetrating inside the fiber as a dye does.
 The blue pigment from indigo is bonded with the white cotton of denim, but can be rubbed off with wear.
 This wearing has its own special term when it happens with indigo.
 It is called “crocking.”
-Indigo crocking reveals the white of the cotton, making that special denim look.
+Indigo crocking reveals the white of the cotton, making that special, faded denim look.

 The process of dyeing with indigo is so complicated that it is a wonder mankind ever discovered its true blue secrets.
 Without certain steps in the process, indigo won’t reveal any blue color at all.
 It will make brown.
 It will make a kind of dirty pink.
 It won’t dye blue, however, until the plant has been subjected to either chemicals or a long rotten bath, then different chemicals added to create a green dye bath.
 The blue color never appears until the fiber is oxidized after submersion in this green vat.